Polikarpov I-15: Spain

 In December 1936 and January 1937, two more shipments of 30 aircraft arrived in Spain, making it possible to form four full-strength I-15 squadrons.
 Until the spring of 1937, central Spain was the main war theatre for I-15s.
 And in May 1937, another batch of 31 Polikarpov landed in Spain, taking the total number of I-15s delivered to 116.

 Chato losses in the Spanish Civil War were comparable to those of its principal rival, the Fiat CR.32.
 By 1 January 1939, 197 Polikarpovs had been lost: 88 shot down by enemy aircraft and nine by anti-aircraft artillery, 27 destroyed on the ground and 67 written off in accidents.

 World War II

 More than 1,000 I-15bis fighters were still in Soviet use during the German invasion when the biplane was employed in the ground attack role.
-By late 1942, all examples still in service had been relegated to second line duties.
+Many were destroyed in the opening hours of the invasion sitting in neat rows on their runways.
+By November 1943, all examples still in service had been relegated to second line duties.